HunterBruso/Final-Project/README.md

 **Summary**

-Our project investigates the way Magic The gathering has intorducced new commnadders to there game and how this has increased or decreased the value of commander.
+Our project investigates the way Magic The gathering has intorducced new commnadders to there game and how this has increased or decreased the power levels of these commanders.
 We will be using the data available at:
 <https://github.com/reisanar/datasets/blob/master/IMDB_movies.csv>